learning-zone/css-basics/README.md

    line-height: 25px;
 }
 ```
-**Element Type Selector**: This selector match one or more HTML elements of the same name.
+**ii) Element Type Selector**: This selector match one or more HTML elements of the same name.
 ```css
 ul {
    list-style: none;